 One of the outputs of this process is the detailed design of the software items identified in the software product tree (see ECSS-M-ST-10).
 It is provided in response to the technical specification, the ICD and the preliminary DDF.
 All elements of the software design are documented in the design definition file (DDF).
 The DDF contains all the levels of design engineering results, including software code listings.

 The rationale for important design choices, and analysis and test data that show that the design meets all requirements, is added to the DJF by this process.
-The results of this process are the input to the critical design review (CDR).
+Critical design reviews (CDRs) are held to review the progress and outputs of the Software design and implementation engineering process.

 As part of this process, the code, unit testing and integration testing of the software product are also produced.
 All elements of the testing activities are documented in the design justification file (DJF).